willdurand/willdurand.github.io/_posts/2021-07-23-on-pretty-printers.md

 indentation (spaces or tabs) among other things but those two are responsible for endless debates in our industry 🤷.

-After a ["I wonder how that works"][works-tweet] moment, I researched different ways to implement a code formatter and stumbled upon ["A prettier printer"][wadler] authored by Philipp Wadler.
+After a "I wonder how that works" moment, I researched different ways to implement a code formatter and stumbled upon ["A prettier printer"][wadler] authored by Philipp Wadler.
 This paper introduces an _Intermediate Representation_ (IR) used to format content that can then be printed with multiple possible layouts.
 This is the foundation of some popular code formatters like Prettier (see also: [Prettier's intermediate representation][prettier-ir]).

 ## How does Wadler's algorithm work?